pygame/pygame/docs/reST/ref/mixer.rst

    values mean unsigned audio samples will be used.
 An invalid value raises an exception.

-   New in pygame 2(when compiled with SDL2) - size can be 32 (32bit floats).
+   .. versionadded:: 2 When compiled with SDL2, size can be 32 (32bit floats).

    The channels argument is used to specify whether to use mono or stereo.
 1 for mono and 2 for stereo.
 No other values are supported (negative values